almende/eve/implementations/java/setups.md

 Eve is designed to offer a large flexibility in deployment scenarios, it is possible to add agent capabilities to most Java classes, in many VM environments.
 In this section of the documentation three example scenarios are described which can be used as a base for real application deployment.

 - [Standalone](#standalone) - A standalone java application, packaged in a JAR with a main class starting the agents
-- [Standalone with WakeService](#standalone_wake) - Like the standalone, but with agents that can be unloaded from memory
+- [Standalone with InstantiationService](#standalone_wake) - Like the standalone, but with agents that can be unloaded from memory
 - [Standalone with Embedded Jetty server](#standalone_embed) - Like the standalone, but with a HttpTransport running in the embedded Jetty server
 - [Servlet](#servlet) - A java servlet application, packaged in a WAR archive, with agents being started in a ServletListener
 - [Android](#android) - An example setup in an Android application